-The Pressure Equipment Directive (PED) is European Legislation aimed at removing the technical barriers to trade relating to the supply of pressure equipment throughout Europe.
+The Pressure Equipment Directive (PED) is a European Legislation aimed at removing the technical barriers to trade relating to the supply of pressure equipment throughout Europe.
 The PED is based on Essential Safety Requirements (ESRs) that govern design, manufacturing, inspection and testing.
 PED affects most equipment that will be placed on the market in the European Economic Area (EEA) designed for pressures above 0.5 bar g or 7.25 psi g.

-PED covers all types of fixed equipment:
+PED covers all types of fixed equipment, including:

 The TPED applies to most transportable pressure equipment within the EU.
 Unlike the PED, the TPED is not a New Approach Directive.
 Compliance with one of the officially mandated standards is needed.

 ASME is the acronym for American Society of Mechanical Engineers.
 Founded in 1880, ASME is a professional organization focused on technical, education and research issues in the engineering and technology community.
 ASME develops and maintains internationally recognized industrial and manufacturing codes and standards that enhance public safety.
-In 1911, ASME formed a committee and it is currently responsible for establishing rules of safety governing the design, fabrication and inspection during construction of pressure vessels, and to interpret these rules when questions arise regarding their content.
+In 1911, ASME formed a committee and it is currently responsible for establishing rules of safety governing the design, fabrication and inspection during construction of pressure vessels, and interpreting these rules when questions arise regarding their content.

 Since 1916, ASME has accredited companies in the pressure vessel industry to certify that their products, services and quality system comply with the ASME Boiler and Pressure Vessel Code.
 The Symbol on a vessel is used to confirm the stamped item is in conformance to the latest edition of the Code.

-Starting right with the design, there are rules to be followed.
+Starting right with the design, there are rules that have to be followed.
 Parameters such as wall thicknesses, materials, flange ratings, welding details, and extent of nondestructive examination are determined by design conditions such as pressure, temperature, corrosion allowance, fluid running through the strainer, and any specific requests from the customer.
 Based on these conditions a comprehensive set of calculations are prepared.
 They are reviewed and approved by the ASME Inspector.

 Once the design has been approved, the materials can be purchased.
-Materials used must comply with the Boiler and Pressure Vessel Code, in particular Section II Parts A through D. Material Test Reports are required for all materials.
+The materials used must comply with the Boiler and Pressure Vessel Code, in particular Section II Parts A through D. Material Test Reports are required for all materials.
 These reports include such things as chemical analysis, heat treatment performed (as applicable) and any NDE testing results.
 Review of the reports will determine if the material is in compliance with the Code requirements.
 The reports are supplied by the vendor with the material.
 All material must be clearly identified to trace it to the applicable Material Test Report.
 The ASME Inspector will check the material and review the Material Test Reports to ensure their conformity to the Code.